Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Decomposition_analysis/README.md

 !!! tip "Remember"
     When a topology file is defined, the ligand mol2 file is not needed.
 The ligand mol2 file only required when
-    `gmx_MMPBSA` build the amber topology from a structure
+    `gmx_MMPBSA` builds the amber topology from a structure

 _See a detailed list of all the flags in gmx_MMPBSA command line [here][1]_